tinaveit/Genome-Alignment-on-AWS/README.md

 # Running Cactus on AWS Protocol
-By Martina Veit Acosta
+I have written this tutorial with the steps that worked for our lab to run Progressive Cactus on AWS after months of error and trial and using other tutorials online as references.
+Hopefully it can help other people too!
+(Martina Veit Acosta)

 # Notes Before Starting
 1. Genomes must be soft masked (make sure to download the correct version from NCBI)